fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 the closest you can get to confidence in it is by feeling the gap being narrow enough that it is worth to take a risk.

-## What If You Took the Wrong Job in IT?
+## What If You Took The Wrong Job In It?

 This is highly likely to happen at some point.
 Mostly due to how hard it is to know what you are actually going to be doing once you start.